Introduction To Algorithms 3rd Edition

 28.5 Symmetric positive-definite matrices and least-squares approximation

-29.1 Standard and slack forms
+29.1 Standard and slack forms30 Polynomials and the FFT

 29.2 Formulating problems as linear programs